york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 ### Connect to the Ethereum network {#connect-to-the-ethereum-network}

 There are many ways to make requests to the Ethereum chain.
 For simplicity, we'll use a free account on Alchemy, a blockchain developer platform and API that allows us to communicate with the Ethereum chain without running a node ourselves.
-Alchemy also has developer tools for monitoring and analytics; we'll take advantage of these in this tutorial to understand what's going on under the hood in our smart contract deployment.
+Alchemy also has developer tools for monitoring and analytics; we'll take advantage of these in this exercise to understand what's going on under the hood in our smart contract deployment.

 ### Create your app and API key {#create-your-app-and-api-key}

 Once you've created an Alchemy account, you can generate an API key by creating an app.
-This will allow you to make requests to the Goerli testnet.
+This will allow you to make requests to the **Goerli testnet**.
 If you're not familiar with testnets you can [read Alchemy's guide to choosing a network](https://docs.alchemyapi.io/guides/choosing-a-network).

 On the Alchemy dashboard, find the **Apps** dropdown in the navigation bar and click **Create App**.

 ![Hello world create app](./hello-world-create-app.png)

 Give your app the name '_Hello World_' and write a short description.
-Select **Staging** as your environment and **Ropsten** as your network.
+Select **Staging** as your environment and **Goerli** as your network.

 ![create app view hello world](./create-app-view-hello-world.png)

-_Note: be sure to select **Ropsten**, or this tutorial won't work._
+_Note: be sure to select **Goerli**, or this exercise won't work._

 Click **Create app**.
 Your app will appear in the table below.